-Retirement Plan LimitsLet’s start with the employer plans, 60% of employers offer some sort of retirement plan but only about fifty percent of employees take advantage of the plans offered.
+Retirement Plan LimitsLet’s start with the employer plans, 60% of employers offer some sort of retirement plan, but only about 50% of employees take advantage of the plans offered.

-The spousal IRA is an IRA funded for a spouse with little or no income by a working spouse with income.
+The Spousal IRAA Spousal IRA is an IRA funded for a spouse with little or no income by a working spouse with income.

 Invest That Tax Refund In Your RetirementNo one has ever been guilty of saving too much money for retirement!